 Guinea pigs originate from the Andes in South America where wild cavies roam freely on hills and small mountains.
 Guinea pigs love to graze on grass and leaves so are more than happy living outside.

 Extra care is needed when guinea pigs are kept outside since they are prey animals.
 Foxes, cats and even owls are all guinea pig predators.
 Buying a suitable hutch to keep your guinea pigs safe is key.

-Quality is key so ensure you buy the best you can afford.
-Aim for as large a hutch as you can as guinea pigs require lots of space for running around and exercising.
+Quality is key so always ensure you buy the best you can afford.
+Aim for as large a hutch as guinea pigs require lots of space for running around and exercising.
 Ensure the hutch is rodent proof as rats are attracted by bedding and droppings.
-It also stops your guinea pigs escaping!
+It also stops your guinea pigs from escaping!

 Ideally, aim for a hutch that has legs to keep it off the ground.
 Hutches that have direct contact with the ground get cold and damp.
 Colds and chills are fatal for guinea pigs so keeping their sleeping area off the ground is essential.